cristian-socha/crf-indo/README.md

-# README.md

 # CRF-INDO

 ## Project Overview
-CRF-INDO is a Python application designed to [briefly describe the purpose of the project].
+CRF-INDO is a Python application

 ## Installation
 To install the required dependencies, run the following command: